zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl get hpa --namespace zowe
 ```

-should show you list of `HorizontalPodAutoscaler` like this:
+This should show you a list of `HorizontalPodAutoscaler` like this:

 ```
 NAME               REFERENCE                 TARGETS   MINPODS   MAXPODS   REPLICAS   AGE